Castium Revelio: Fandoms upon Fandoms

 The third and final season of Mum, in which Mullan stars opposite Lesley Manville, premiered this week on BBC2, and viewers are already expressing how much they'll miss the realistic sitcom's take on middle-aged people falling in love.
 The Sun says that the tranquil feeling of the series was somewhat foreign to Mullan when he began filming Mum back in 2016.
 "I kept asking, 'When do I get to cut her head off?'" he joked.
 "That's normally what I do.
 I'm lost without bloodshed."

 BroadwayWorld has a few first-look images from the upcoming London production of The Firm, starring Ray Fearon (voice of Firenze) as Gus.
 The play tells the story of a notorious criminal gang reunited after 12 years at a London pub and is running at Hampstead Downstairs through June 8.
-You can purchase tickets here and view the images featuring Fearon below.
+You can purchase tickets here.

 Alfonso Cuarón (director of Harry Potter and the Prisoner of Azkaban) will need to add a wing to his home to house all the awards his Netflix film Roma has amassed so far in 2019, and he added a few more May 12 at the sixth annual Premios Platino, an Iberoamerican awards ceremony.
 Variety reports Roma dominated the competition, winning for direction, cinematography, screenplay, sound, and Best Iberoamerican Film.